Mande-Ketan-11/Content_Management_System/README.md

+### *Content Management System*

 #### *Project Description*
-The *Content Management System (CMS)* is a web-based platform designed to simplify the process of managing and publishing content.
+The *Content Management System (CMS)* is a web-based platform that simplifies managing and publishing content.
 It features user authentication, post creation, editing, deletion, and category management within an intuitive, dark-themed interface.
 The responsive design ensures accessibility across various devices.

 #### *Features*
 - User authentication for secure access.